PowerLevel9000/portfolio-project/README.md

  Execute the following thing:

  - See project buttons
- - Navigation bar on desktop version
+ - The Navigation bar on the desktop version
 <!--
 Example command: